 Wanderlust is defined as a strong desire to travel, but here in Chesapeake, Virginia, we call that feeling WanderLove.
-And while travel doesn’t look quite the same this year, you can still get back in touch with what you love: exploring the great outdoors, connecting with friends and family, and the winding roads in between.
+Get back in touch with what you love: exploring the great outdoors, connecting with friends and family, and the winding roads in between.

 Chesapeake offers lots of social distancing fun with stand-up paddle boarding, hiking, restaurants with plenty of outdoor seating and so much more.
 Chesapeake is easily accessible from the western part of Virginia, Richmond, and NOVA via I-64, or neighboring Coastal Virginia cities via US-158 W. And we’re a short drive away from the famous Virginia Beach Oceanfront, historic Portsmouth, Downtown Norfolk, and North Carolina's Outer Banks.

 The whole family will have a wonderful time—even your furry friends.
 You’ll want to make more than a day of it, so choose from many affordable hotel options, including dog-friendly establishments.
 If you’re the outdoors type, pitch a tent and sleep under the stars at our beautiful and scenic campgrounds.
 If you’re here during the fall, watch the leaves change colors before your eyes along our trails and waterways.